 Regardless of aircraft type, the responsibility to fly safely applies equally to all manned and unmanned aircraft operations.
 In order to promote safety, the Federal Aviation Administration (FAA) has established regulations pertaining to the operation of UAS.

 The following links are provided to educate UAS users, communities, airports, and law enforcement on their role and responsibilities pertaining to the operation of UAS within the National Airspace System.
 It is important to note that the regulations pertaining to unmanned aircraft continue to evolve.
-Visit the FAA.gov/UAS or contact the FAA directly for the most up to date information.
+Visit FAA.gov/UAS for the most up to date information.

 Aircraft - any contrivance invented, used, or designed to navigate, or fly in, the air.
 Both the federal government and State of Wisconsin recognize all unmanned aircraft as aircraft.